 Ethernet MAC address of the adapter, 12 hexadecimal characters.
-When setting it to null or an empty string, VirtualBox will generate a unique MAC address.
+When setting it to null or an empty string for an enabled adapter, VirtualBox will generate a unique MAC address.
+Disabled adapters can have an empty MAC address.

-5.106.1.5 attachmentType (read/write)
+5.135.1.5 attachmentType (read/write)